creativecommons/cc-legal-tools-app/README.rst

 The cc-licenses-data repo should be cloned next to the cc-licenses repo.
 (It can be elsewhere, then you need to set TRANSLATION_REPOSITORY_DIRECTORY to its location.)
-Be sure to clone using a URLlike "git@github..." and not "https://github...", or you won't be able to push to it.
+Be sure to clone using a URL that starts with "git@github..." and not "https://github...", or you won't be able to push to it.

 To enable pushing and pulling the licenses data repo with Github, create an ssh deploy key for the cc-licenses-data repo with write permissions, and put the private key file (not password